SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ```
 width = 5 ; height = 7 ; area = 35
 ```
-As you can see from this example, when using this method for printing, each two values are separated by an **interval**.
+As you can see from the example, in such printing every two values of the listed are separated by an **interval**.

 ### Concatenating text with the operator +